mlysy/mniw/README.md

 It is both simpler, and much faster for large `n` and `p`.

 The other functions in **mniw** behave much the same way.
-A complete description of the distributions provided by the package is available in `vignette("mniw-distributions")`.
+A complete description of the distributions provided by the package is available [here](http://htmlpreview.github.io/?https://github.com/mlysy/mniw/master/doc/mniw-distributions.html).